Last Updated on Tuesday, 2 June 2026, 19:21 by Writer

-The Integrity Commission has ordered several prominent politicians, other former and current elected officials, members of the Judicial Service Commission members of the Guyana Elections Commission and other senior government officials to declare their financial assets by June 22, 2026 or they could be punished.
+The Integrity Commission has ordered several prominent politicians, senior government officials, former and current elected officials, and members of the Judicial Service Commission and the Guyana Elections Commission to declare their financial assets by June 22 or be punished.

 Among those given until later this month to file declarations of their financial affairs, including assets, are former Opposition Leader Aubrey Norton, and former parliamentarians Beverly Alert, Shurwayne Holder, Deonarine Ramsaroop, Dineshwar Jaiprashad and Jermaine Figueira.

-The Chairman of the Public Accountability and Oversight Committee of the Natural Resources Fund, Clement Sealey, Board member of the National Procurement and Tender Administration Board, Omar Narine, and Chairman of the National Sport Commission, Kashif Mohamed were also included in the list.
+Chairman of the Public Accountability and Oversight Committee of the Natural Resources Fund Clement Sealey, Board member of the National Procurement and Tender Administration Board Omar Narine, and Chairman of the National Sport Commission Kashif Mohamed were also included in the list.

-The Chairman of the Teaching Service Commission, Doodmattie Singh and TSC member Lancelot Baptiste as well as former Deans of the University of Guyana- Lambert Chester, Roslin Khan, Paulette Henry and Verlyn Klass, according to the Integrity Commission needed to submit their declarations.
+Chairman of the Teaching Service Commission (TSC) Doodmattie Singh and TSC member Lancelot Baptiste as well as former deans of the University of Guyana – Lambert Chester, Roslin Khan, Paulette Henry and Verlyn Klass – according to the Integrity Commission, needed to submit their declarations.

-They are all required to declare their income and assets- purchase price of land and buildings-cash in bank, life insurance policies, shareholdings, directorships and partnerships, other assets-motor vehicles, boats, government bonds, gifts and trusts-and liabilities such as mortgages, judgement debts and other debts.
+They are all required to declare their income and assets – purchase price of land and buildings, cash in bank, life insurance policies, shareholdings, directorships and partnerships, other assets, motor vehicles, boats, government bonds, gifts and trusts, and liabilities such as mortgages, judgement and other debts.

 Discover more from Demerara Waves Online News- Guyana